abdullahfirdowsi/I400-TaskManagementSystem/README.md

 No additional installation or dependencies are required!
 The application runs completely in the browser.

 ## How to Use

+### Put the List Name
+1. Fill in the list details in the form at the top
+2. Click the "Add" button

 ### Adding a Task
 1. Fill in the task details in the form at the top